 Two-faced malware is an anticipated evolution of malware, where the program is designed to execute an innocent task to pass security detection and then, once it clears protocols, execute a malicious process.
 Ghostware, on the other hand, is malware written to penetrate networks, steal data and erase all traces of itself before security measures can detect that a compromise has taken place.

 Here’s the good news: these forms of malware haven’t been detected yet.
 The bad news?
-An early form of the malware called blastware, which self-destructs and wipes out a hard drive upon detection, was first observed in 2014, setting a precedent for this kind of invisible malware that reacts upon being detected.
+An early form of the malware called blastware, which self-destructs and wipes out a hard drive upon detection set a precedent for this kind of invisible malware that reacts upon being detected.
 Also, two-faced malware and ghostware are designed to avoid detection long-term, so it may already be out there.
-Paranoid yet?

 Many devices in the Internet of Things are “headless”—they lack a user interface and are controlled remotely.
 However, they’re still hackable: in fact, new viruses (often called “headless worms”) have been created to exploit this, take control of devices and access their information.
 New research shows that it is possible to infect headless devices with small amounts of code, leading to machine-to-machine attacks that come from formerly harmless devices like Fitbits and vending machines.